-Before entering, always pay attention to additional information:
+Before entering, always pay attention to the information displayed on electronic signs:

 -